-A month has gone by since the last earnings report for Armstrong World Industries (AWI).
-Shares have added about 31.4% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for Armstrong World Industries (AWI).
+Shares have lost about 14.1% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is Armstrong World Industries due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent negative trend continue leading up to its next earnings release, or is Armstrong World Industries due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

 Earnings & Revenue Discussion

-Armstrong World reported adjusted earnings of $1.07 per share, beating the Zacks Consensus Estimate of 95 cents by 12.6%.
-However, the bottom line declined 22.5% from $1.38 reported in the year-ago quarter.
+Armstrong World reported adjusted earnings of $1.08 per share, which lagged the Zacks Consensus Estimate of $1.11 by 2.7% and declined 0.9% from $1.09 per share year over year.

 How Have Estimates Been Moving Since Then?

-At this time, Armstrong World Industries has a nice Growth Score of B, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Armstrong World Industries has an average Growth Score of C, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Armstrong World Industries has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Armstrong World Industries has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report